sf-adams/100-days-of-code/README.md

 ## Goals

-- [ ] Code daily
+- [ ] Code for an hour daily
 - [ ] Build at least three deployed projects
-- [ ] Share progress through the notMyFirstCodeo channels
+- [ ] Share progress through notMyFirstCodeo with #100DaysOfCode
+- [ ] Reach out to at least two people on Twitter who are also doing the challenge

 <!-- ## Projects